How to Become a Graphic Designer without a Degree: Step-by-Step Guide

 4. Start Freelancing

 One great way to get started in graphic design is to start freelancing.
 This will allow you to get real-world experience working with clients and designing for different purposes.
-It’s also a great way to build up your portfolio, which is an important tool for getting hired as a designer.
+It’s also a great way to build up your graphic design portfolio for your creative career, which is an important tool for getting hired as a designer.

 When starting, it’s often easier (and less overwhelming) to start small by taking on projects from friends or family members.
 Once you’ve built up some confidence and experience, you can begin reaching out to potential clients through online platforms like Upwork or Fiverr.